antijingoist/open-dyslexic/README.md

 Rules:

 - similar letters must look different
-- make the letters have some weight to them.
+- make the letters have some weight to them, so that confusable letters have an obvious rotation.
-- Try not to look like a handwritten or comic sans font.
-To some extent, this may be unavoidable, but differing degrees of readability can be a trade-off
 - Intent to be used as 'the' on screen UI font is in my head also.
-I am not posting a separate version of it in the downloads section again until version 1.0.

-Thanks to everyone that donated during the Glyphs app fundraising:
+Thanks to everyone that donated during the Glyphs.app fundraising:

 - Cheryl Marshall
 - Anonymous (MG). <-- look at that, anonymous supports this. :D